'delicate piano writing, brilliantly executed by the pianist Kenji Fujimura' (Gramophone)

 Kenji's students have had tremendous success in examinations (AMEB, ABRSM, Trinity), radio broadcasts (3MBS-FM), VCE studies (including receiving perfect scores) and at many eisteddfods and competitions in Australia and abroad.

 Kenji continues to have an active schedule as an adjudicator of competitions in Australia and abroad, and as a consultant and advisor.
-He is also invited to give many workshops and masterclasses every year.
+He is frequently invited to give many workshops and masterclasses every year.